RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 9.)
 Once you're in OpenCore, select "macOS Recovery"

 10.)
-Once you're in reovery, head over to Disk Utility
+Once you're in recovery, head over to Disk Utility

 11.)
 Click "Show All Disks"